wirehack7/capsop.com/_posts/2018-09-17-Pinkys-Palace-siege.md

 help
 ```

-Hmm 🤔.
+Hmm :thinking:.
 Not sure what that is, so let's focus on the other services.
 The new HTTP service shows us a login page.
 I created a user list file, standard usernames and guessed ones:
 (yes I tested also for SQLi, with no success.
-If you find a way to SQLi please message me 😉)
+If you find a way to SQLi please message me :wink:)

 ```
 root